Saint Stephen's Day: Austria, Germany, The Netherlands, Czech Republic, Slovakia and Poland

+Hungary, Székely Transylvania, Csángó land

+On this day, the men of the villages went to the girls' houses for a Stephen's Day regélés (a custom that also appears in different versions at various times of the year).
+They wore sheepskin furs and used a bagpipe and a chained stick to make music.
+The ritual was also a fertility charm, a custom of ancient pagan origin.
+They told their good wishes, and sang songs to match the young, while the other boys asked for donations from the hosts and girls gave bokréta's.

 Republika Srpska

 Saint Stephen is also the patron saint of Republika Srpska, one of two entities of Bosnia and Herzegovina.
 St. Stephen's Day, 9 January, is celebrated as the Day of the Republika Srpska or Dan Republike, though mainly as an anniversary of the 1992 events rather than as a religious feast.

 Finland

 The best-known tradition linked to the Stephen's Day (tapaninpäivä) is "the ride of Stephen's Day" which refers to a sleigh ride with horses.
 These merry rides along village streets were seen in contrast to the silent and pious mood of the preceding Christmas days.

 Another old tradition was parades with singers and people dressed in Christmas suits.
 At some areas these parades were related to checking forthcoming brides.
 Stephen's Day used to be a popular day for weddings as well.
 These days a related tradition is dances of Stephen's Day which are held in several restaurants and dance halls.